nunofachada/simoututils/README.md

 sjex400v1 = stats_gather('JEX', [datafolder2 '/simout/EX'], 'stats400v1pEXt12r*.txt', 6, 1000);
 ```

-The 3rd parameter, 6, corresponds to the number of model outputs, while 4th
+The fourth parameter, 6, corresponds to the number of model outputs, while the
-parameter, 1000, is the steady-state truncation point.
+last, 1000, is the steady-state truncation point.
 We can now perform the
 comparison using the [stats_compare] function:

 ```matlab